 Cape May Cafe

-If you are staying in the Boardwalk area near Epcot or Disney’s Hollywood Studios, be sure to check out Cape May Cafe at the Beach Club Resort for a fantastic breakfast buffet option with characters.
+If you are staying in the Boardwalk area, be sure to check out Cape May Cafe.
+It Is at the Beach Club Resort, a fantastic breakfast buffet option with characters.
 In the mornings, Minnie Mouse and her friends appear for Minnie’s Beach Bash Breakfast.
 The breakfast buffet menu includes Mickey Mouse waffles, scrambled eggs, seasoned potatoes, sausage, oatmeal, and fresh fruit.
 The breakfast menu ranges from $29 per child to $45 per adult.

 Cape May Cafe also features a buffet option for lunch and dinner, though no characters appear for these meals.
 If you are a surf and turf lover, this is a great option for you!
 Their dinner menu food options include salads, clam chowder, fried seafood, a carving station, New England-style steam boil, and paella.
 You can also pay a bit extra for some delicious snow crab legs!